mindspore-ai/docs/tutorials/experts/source_en/operation/op_classification.md

 Primitive operators can be divided into [compute operators](#operator-related-to-compute) and [frame operators](#operators-related-to-frame).
 Compute operators are mainly responsible for specific calculations, while frame operators are mainly used for functions such as composition and automatic differentiation.

-The composite interface provides some predefined combinatorial operators, such as clip_by_value operators, and functions involving graph transformations (GradOperation and Map).
-More composite interfaces can be found in the [composite interface](https://mindspore.cn/docs/en/master/api_python/mindspore.ops.html#composite).

 The functional interface is provided to simplify the invocation process of the Primeive operator without attributes.
 The functional interface, composite interface, and Prime operator can all be imported from mindspore.ops.

 For example, if you want to use the pow function and use the Primitive operator, you need to instantiate the Pow operator first, then you can directly use the tensor_pow of the functional interface to simplify the process, the code example is as follows: